j-p-courneya/R-Bioinformatics/_episodes/01-introduction.md

 above the output in blue.

 Since we will be learning several commands, we may already want to keep some short notes in our script to explain the purpose of the command.
-Entering a `#` before any line in an R script turns that line into a comment, which R will not try to interpret as code.
+Entering a `#` , or using the keyboard short cut <KBD>Cntrl</KBD> + <KBD>Shift</KBD> + <KBD>C</KBD>, before any line in an R script turns that line into a comment, which R will not try to interpret as code.
 Edit your script to include a comment on the purpose of commands you are learning, e.g.:

 ~~~